Catalog

 Intro

-Catalog is an integrated suite of applications for creatives and other intellectual-property producers — covering identity (Catalog.ID), payments (Bitcash), mail, chat, a provenance and claims registry (Bitpub), metadata management, digital rights management, and file storage and delivery.
-Each module is usable on its own, but all modules are designed to interoperate, so that together they form a single working environment in which every activity that produces content — every draft, message, capture, or transaction — can be safely recorded and cryptographically timestamped.
-Over time, this builds a durable repository of your intellectual property, held under your own control and preserved in a way that makes authorship independently provable.
+The suite includes software modules for identity, payments, mail, chat, asset registration, metadata management, digital rights management, file storage and publishing.
+Each module is usable on its own, but all modules are designed to interoperate, so that together they form a single working environment in which every activity that produces, extends or manages assets is recorded, protected with quantum-secure encryption, and anchored to a public blockchain while the content itself stays private.
+Over time, this builds a durable, independently verifiable record of the assets in your care and the activity around them, held under your own control.

-Catalog grew out of its founder's need to manage a lifetime of work in photography, music, and software — his own archive, his own content, his own correspondence.
+Catalog grew out of its founder's need to manage a lifetime of work as a creative, and his extensive personal collection of non-fiction books dating back to 1733.
 Roberto Bourgonjen brings over twenty years of professional experience developing software for major institutional archives in the Netherlands.
-Catalog was engineered from the ground up — after his retirement from business, as a private undertaking — for massive, global scale, built on archival practice and standards proven at national scale, while its usability and feature set were shaped around the founder's own needs as an active photographer, musician, and software developer.
+Catalog was engineered from the ground up after his retirement from business, as a private undertaking.
+It is designed for massive, global scale, built on archival practice and standards proven at national scale, while its usability and feature set were shaped around the founder's own needs to manage his own archive and communication.
 It is now licensed through non-profit foundations and made available to end users on an as-is basis.

 Task Management

-Catalog includes a task management system that not only allows you to organize and mange your own tasks, but also lets you assign work to contractors or coworkers.
-This task managment system comes with integrated invoicing and payment management.
-Every task can be recorded as it happens — through 1-frame-per-second desktop recording, camera capture, and full activity logging — documenting every draft, revision, decision, and collaboration, including work done with AI.
+Catalog includes a task management system that allows you to organize and mange your own tasks, and lets you share tasks with contractors or coworkers.
+It comes with integrated invoicing and payment management.
+Every task can be recorded through 1-frame-per-second desktop recording, camera capture, and full activity logging.
+Thereby automatically documenting every draft, revision, decision, and collaboration, including work done with AI.
 These captures are timestamped to the blockchain, turning the creative process itself into irrefutable, verifiable evidence of each contributor's input.
 In an era where authorship is increasingly difficult to prove, working without this kind of record is like driving without insurance — you may not need it every day, but when you do, nothing else will take its place.

 Mail & Messaging

 Catalog includes mail and messaging, designed for both privacy and long-term preservation.
-Email is encrypted at the server immediately, and members have the option to keep a fully synced copy of all mail on their own computer, enabling full-text search across their entire correspondence.
-All incoming and outgoing mail is timestamped to the blockchain using Bitpub Provenance Registry.
+Email is stored encrypted at the server, with the option to keep a fully synced copy of all mail on your own computer, enabling private full-text search across your entire correspondence.
+All incoming and outgoing mails are treated as assets and registered at the Catalog Provenance Registry (CPR).

-Chat messaging follows the same principles: every message is preserved long-term, automatically partitioned into conversations, and can be linked to tasks.
-Like mail, all chat messages are timestamped to the blockchain.
+Chat messaging follows the same principles: messages are preserved long-term, automatically partitioned into conversations, treated as assets and registered to the CPR.
 The result is a complete, searchable record of every discussion and decision — not just the outcomes, but the reasoning behind them.

 We use these tools ourselves.
 Every dialog and decision-making process behind the development of Catalog has been captured and is searchable, with corresponding screenshots, going back to 2011.

-Throughout Catalog, every meaningful action — a file upload, a mail sent, a task recording, a chat message — is registered as a signed claim in the Bitpub Provenance Registry.
+Throughout Catalog, every meaningful action — a file upload, a mail sent, a task recording, a chat conversation — is registered as a signed claim in the Catalog Provenance Registry (CPR).
 Each claim records what happened, who was involved, and when, and is anchored to the XRP Ledger to produce a publicly verifiable timestamp.
 The result is durable, independent proof that a claim existed at or before a certain point in time — without relying on any single party's word.

-Bitpub does not adjudicate truth or legal title — it records claims.
+CPR does not adjudicate truth or legal title — it records claims.
 But by making those claims independently timestamped, cryptographically signed, and durably preserved across a federated network, it provides the kind of evidence that can support authorship disputes, provenance verification, and long-term accountability.
-For a full technical description, see the Bitpub Whitepaper.
+For a full technical description, see the CPR Whitepaper.

 Catalog.ID — Identity & Membership